csningli/mas-sim/README.md

 # mas-sim
-A pure python multiagent simulation framwork.
+A group of multiagent examples with Mesa.